BeTomorrow/styled-tagged-text/README.md

 ### Properties

-- `removeUnknownTags`: By default, tags with no associated style are treated and displayed as text.
-Setting to _true_, tags are always removed from the text.
 - `tagsStyle` : A record of style.
 Keys correspond to the tag name.
 - All `Text` (`span` on web) properties.